bfritscher/cours-ptw-slides/zero_to_hero_angular.md

 ```
 - with `<poster movie="m"></poster>`
 - in results and movie
-- use a scope for movie

 ## Step 2: add fuctionnality

-- add a star button to the poster directive template and handle the click function inside the directives link function
+- add a star button to the poster component and handle the click
 - change `moviedb` to store a movie object with the needed information, id, title, poster_path
-- create a `isMovieFavorite`
+- create a `isMovieFavorite()`
 - modify `addMovie/removeMovie` to use object instead of array to make lookup by id easyer... (or loop array ...)
-- cleanup unused functions `emptyMovie`, `getMovies`

-to reuse results.html in main we can create a function that links `movieResults` with `favoriteMovies`